MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 ### Discounts

-Percentage or dollar reductions in the quoted price.
+Discounts are percentage or dollar reductions in the quoted price.
 Discounts can be applied to incentivize customers.

 ### Dock management